As you know, Elite has a default orange HUD. Over the years, CMDRs found a way to alter their HUD via an XML modification.

 • Can I configure all the colours myself?

-You can choose an XML (any colour) and apply that colour to the elements of your choosing.
+In Horizons, you can choose an XML (any colour) and apply that colour to the elements of your choosing.
 You can mix XML colours with the set of EDHM colours.

 • Does it work in VR?